 Holy Matrimony

-From the Book of Common Prayer: Christian marriage is a solemn and public covenant between a man and a woman in the presence of God.
+From the Book of Common Prayer: “Christian marriage is a solemn and public covenant between a man and a woman in the presence of God.
 In the Episcopal church it is required that one, at least, of the parties must be a baptized Christian; that the ceremony be attested by at least two witnesses; and that the marriage conform to the laws of the State and the canons of this Church.”

 Couples who desire Christian Marriage, but who don’t have a Home Church of their own, are welcome and invited to speak with the Vicar of All Saints about being married here.

-Priests of the Episcopal Church are required to see that those married in this Church first have appropriate instruction in the meaning and character of Christian Marriage.
-This instruction may take place over a period of weeks or months before the wedding, and thus it is important for couples to speak with the priest about their plans with as much lead-time as possible.
+Ministers of the Episcopal Church are required to see that those married in this Church first have appropriate instruction in the meaning and character of Christian Marriage.
+This instruction may take place over a period of weeks or months before the wedding, and thus it is important for couples to speak with the Vicar about their plans with as much lead-time as possible.
 The canons of the Church require a minimum advance notice of 30 days for all marriages.

 Christian Burial